FellowFrank/Fys-STK4155/Project Work/Project 3/Readme.md

 *Group Members*: Anton Nicolay Torgersen

 ## Description
-Delivered as a second project to the get a grade in the subject FYS-4155 at the University of Oslo autumn 2025.
-This is project 2 of 3, where the task in this project is to create a scientific report where the student writes there one neural network code and compares the results after training with what was found in project 1.
+This is project 3 of 3, where the task in this project is to create a scientific report where the task was to analyze a dataset from https://www.kaggle.com/ using the some of the techniques learned through this course.
-The second part is using the same methods developed in part 1 in doing a classification analysis of the MNIST problem classifying the different handwritten images of numbers to the correct number.
+The dataset chosen for this project was the real waste dataset, https://archive.ics.uci.edu/dataset/908/realwaste, and was analyzed using these two methods FFNN and CNN.